dart-lang/site-www/src/_guides/language/effective-dart/style.md

 declarations as private.
 This trains users to associate a leading underscore with one of those kinds of declarations.
 They see "_" and think "private".

-There is no concept of "private" for local variables, parameters, or library prefixes.
+There is no concept of "private" for local variables, parameters, local functions, or library prefixes.
 When one of those has a name that starts with an underscore, it sends a confusing signal to the reader.
 To avoid that, don't use leading underscores in those names.

 **Exception:** An unused parameter can be named `_`, `__`, `___`, etc. This happens in things like callbacks where you are passed a value but you don't need